 Introducing Mark Murray

-To lead the efforts of Turning Basin Capital, Ewing Bemiss has added Mark Murray.
+In conjunction with the launch of Turning Basin Capital, Ewing Bemiss has added Mark Murray.
 Mark joins Turning Basin Capital after 11 years at Dominion Resources, where he was responsible for strategic venture investments and business development for the alternative energy group.
 Prior to that role, Mark held a variety of roles in the law department, which included providing strategic advice and business development for Dominion’s natural gas transmission and storage business.
 He also managed the assets of the former Dominion Capital.
 Earlier in his career, Mark, an attorney and CPA, practiced corporate law for Troutman Sanders and accounting for Arthur Andersen.

 “Mark’s experience in alternative energy investing, energy-related mergers and acquisitions, and regulatory affairs complements the strong team already in place at Ewing Bemiss,” said Henry Berling, Managing Director of Ewing Bemiss.